Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Cumulative number of events 4 8 16 13 31 31 20 NA 47

-Note that recruitment for treatment arm \(2\) has been terminated after stage \(2\).
+Note that recruitment for treatment arm \(2\) has been terminated after stage \(2\) and NA is entered for the respective vectors.

 results_5 <- getAnalysisResults(